What is the latest update in the healthcare AI market?

 How big is the healthcare AI market in 2026?

-We estimate the healthcare AI market is worth approximately $29 billion in 2026, based on our analysis of multiple research sources and bottom-up calculations.
+We estimate the healthcare AI market at approximately $29 billion in 2026, based on published research estimates, our own bottom-up calculations, and several validation checks.

 This is not a random guess, if you want to know how we have come up with this estimate, you can read our healthcare AI market size analysis here.

-For context, the healthcare AI market is now roughly the same size as the global cybersecurity software market (around $30 billion) and the customer relationship management software market (around $32 billion).
+To put that in perspective, the healthcare AI market is now roughly the same size as the global cybersecurity software market (around $30 billion) and close to the CRM software market (around $32 billion).

 How fast will the healthcare AI market grow in the future?

-At this pace, the healthcare AI market should reach around $165 billion by 2030 and approximately $580 billion by 2036, representing a 20x increase over ten years.
+At that pace, the healthcare AI market should reach roughly $102 billion by 2030, and could grow to around $580 to $675 billion by 2036, representing a 20-times-plus increase over a decade.

-For comparison, cloud computing grew at about 25% annually and cybersecurity at 12% during similar periods, so healthcare AI is outpacing both of these well-established tech categories.
+For comparison, cloud computing grew at about 25% per year and cybersecurity at about 12% over similar periods, so the healthcare AI market is outpacing both by a wide margin.

 In our healthcare AI market deck, we answer all the common questions from investors and entrepreneurs